PlasmoGenEpi/portable-microhaplotype-object/src/docs/about.md

 # portable-microhaplotype-object

-A shcema to define the minimum amount of data needed to export a microhaplotype calling pipeline analysis with associated metadata
+A schema to define the minimum amount of data needed to export a microhaplotype calling pipeline analysis with associated metadata